hmcguinn/hmcguinn.github.io/content/posts/cryptopals-set-1.md

 ciphertext = hex_to_bytes("1b37373331363f78151b7f2b783431333d78397828372d363c78373e783a393b3736")
 ```

 Our algorithm is fairly simple, we'll try XOR'ing all possible keys with our ciphertext.
-We know it's a single character so there are only 2^8 possible keys.
+We know it's a single character, so there are only 2^8 possible keys.
 We can then score the result to see which are most likely.
 ```
 def detect_xor(ct):
     candidates = []